HarryNash/learn-a-script/README.md

-# Done

-- Save the text you added in a cookie
-- Add a 'next' button
-- Allow you to finish a run with 'enter'
-- Post on reddit

 # Setting up react + typescript + eslint + prettier + husky + vscode

 - follow this guide but use yarn instead of npm because yarn can resolve the dependency clashes https://leandroaps.medium.com/setting-up-eslint-prettier-and-husky-in-a-typescript-based-react-18-project-a-comprehensive-8a87b91d5a28